- High TSH Levels and Chart

 - Interrupted menstrual cycles

 The standard reference range for the TSH level is anywhere between 0.30 and 5.0 uIU/mL.
 If your TSH level is higher than 5.0 uIU/mL, then the lab will flag you as “high,” and you may experience the symptoms listed above 5.0 uIU/mL.
-Values of the TSH level more than 10.0 uIU/mL need long-term thyroid supplements.
+Values of a TSH level of more than 10.0 uIU/mL need long-term thyroid supplements.

 Subclinical hypothyroidism is seen where TSH levels are between 5.0 and 10.0 uIU/mL but T4 levels are normal.
 This may need to be treated with supplements if it causes symptoms or if the woman is at present pregnant.
 Often subclinical hypothyroidism settles on its own with lifestyle changes, diet, and stress management.